 19. The MRF shows the rich name card (e.g. through the CRS service defined in TS 24.183 [20]) during ringing.

 Editor's note: The structure of the name card is FFS.

+Editor’s Note: The impacts on the SDP sent to the target UE by the S-CSCF, given that the call is not yet established and the media plane is not yet available to convey any information to the target UE is FFS.

 20. The called party responds 18x and 200 to the S-CSCF.